 StoryEngine is a narrative-based methodology that generates qualitative data and insights, communication assets, and opportunities for individuals and organizations to support and connect with the people they serve.

-Developed and supported by Loup Design & Innovation, with early support from the Mozilla Foundation, StoryEngine was initially designed to illuminate and evaluate network effects, gather feedback and examples, and guide strategy and program design.
-As we use and evolve the methodology we discover more ways that the process and its outputs can serve other purposes, from organizational learning to staff onboarding and individual professional development.
+StoryEngine was co-created by Christine Prefontaine, Chris Lawrence, and Matt Thompson with support from the Mozilla Foundation.
+The methodology was initially designed to illuminate and evaluate network effects, gather insights from network members, and guide strategy and program design.
+So far, the original team has produced more than 250 stories!
+As we and others have used and evolved the methodology, we’ve discovered more ways that both the process and its outputs can serve other purposes, including

-Browse our documentation and read a few examples of how StoryEngine has been used.
-StoryEngine is free and open — we encourage you to experiment and tailor it to your needs.
-And, of course, the Loup team is always available to help.
+Browse our documentation (a bit out of date now) and read a few examples of how StoryEngine has been used.
+StoryEngine is free and open methodology — we encourage you to experiment and tailor it to your needs!

 Learn more